Sliabh gCua–St Mary's GAA: History

-The period between 1978 and 1983 proved to be a glorious period for the club.
+The period between 1978 and 1983 proved to be a successful period for the club.
 St Mary's beat Ardmore in the 1978 Western Junior Hurling Final and went on to beat Rathgormack in the County decider.
 In Junior football Sliabh gCua reached the western final but were beaten by Ballinameela.

 1979 proved to be an even better year.
 In Junior Football Sliabh gCua managed to capture the Junior Football championship in the west but had to give second best to Fenor by a small margin in the county final.
 In Intermediate Hurling St Mary's beat neighbours Fourmilewater in the Intermediate Western final winning by four points but in the county final went under to the same opposition by seven points.

 1980 again saw Sliabh gCua win the Western Junior Football Final where for the second year in a row beat Stradbally in the final but went under to Roanmore in the county final.
 In Intermediate hurling Saint Mary's beat Dungarvan 2–16 to 3–10 in the county final.

 Twelve months on, Sliabh gCua were again in the Junior Football Western Final and for the third year in a row beat Stradbally in the decider and made it third time lucky in a delayed County Final (Played in 1982) beat Tramore 1–10 to 0–4.

 In 1983, St Mary's reached the Western Intermediate Hurling Final where they beat Tallow in the final at Cappoquin and went on to beat Ballygunner 2–7 to 1–9 in the County Final at Walsh Park.

-During that time 1982 proved to be a momentous year in the club's history as it played both Senior Hurling and Senior Football, no mean achievement for a club of its size and with the resources available to it.
+During that time 1982 proved to be a successful year in the club's history as it played both Senior Hurling and Senior Football.

-After the 1983 win against Ballygunner the Sliabh gCua/St Mary's had a number of lean years, not reaching any divisional or county finals until 1986 when they were beaten in the Intermediate Football Western Final against The Brickeys where they had to settle for second best.
+After the 1983 win against Ballygunner the Sliabh gCua/St Mary's had a number of lean years, not reaching any divisional or county finals until 1986 when they were beaten in the Intermediate Football Western Final against The Brickeys.
 Twelve months on it was the same story in the same competition when they went under to Shamrock's in the Western Final.
-1988 however proved to a bit better when they won the Western Final in Intermediate Football was captured but Gaultier proved to be too strong in the County Final.
+1988 however proved to a bit better when they won the Western Final in Intermediate Football was captured but lost to Gaultier in the County Final.